 Instruct your kids!

-It is imperative to educate and instruct your kids and make them aware of the consequences and injuries that come with bunk beds’ improper usage.
-Advise them only to utilize the top bunk for sleeping and not for playing around.
+Educating and instructing your kids and making them aware of the consequences and injuries of bunk beds’ improper usage is imperative.
+Advise them only to use the top bunk to sleep and not play around.
 Most of the injuries are caused when children do not follow the rules.
-Stop them from using any objects which might lead to accidental strangulation, such as ropes, scarves, and even belts.
+Stop them from using objects that might lead to accidental strangulation, such as ropes, scarves, and even belts.
 Ask them to utilize the ladder carefully at the time of climbing.
 Do not allow kids under the age of 6 years to use the top bed.
 Also, restrict them from playing with the ladder.
 Following these simple rules will safeguard your children.

 Guard Rails

 Installing guard rails is a must to prevent any accidents and injuries.
-Make sure that the guard rails are firmly attached to both sides of the bed.
-The guard rails height should ideally be 5 inches above the mattress.
-There are two types of guard rails, continuous or connected and non-continuous or open.
-The space between the guard rails in an open type depends upon the age of your child.
-It should not be more than 22 inches wide for children below the age of 6 years and 25 inches wide for 8 years or more.
-Better to install a completely connected guard rail if the bed is placed in the middle of the room.
-As this reduces the probability of accidents.
+Ensure that the guard rails are firmly attached to both sides of the bed.
+The guard rail height should ideally be 5 inches above the mattress.
+There are two guard rails: continuous or connected and non-continuous or open.
+The space between the guard rails in an available style depends upon your child’s age.
+It should not be more than 22 inches wide for children below the age of 6 and 25 inches wide for eight years or more.
+It is better to install a completely connected guard rail if the bed is in the middle of the room, as this reduces the probability of accidents.
 They should be strong enough and must not contain any sharp edges.

 Other factors